raphael-group/LAML/README.md

 ```
 run_laml -c examples/example1/character_matrix.csv -t examples/example1/starting.tree -p examples/example1/priors.csv --delimiter comma -o example1 --nInitials 1 --randseeds 1984 --timescale 10
 ```
 specifies the tree via ``-t`` and set ``--timescale`` to 10.
-Running this command will produce three files
+Running this command will produce three output files
+1. `example1_trees.nwk`: the output tree containing time-resolved branch lengths.
+This tree has the same topology as the starting tree, but has branch lengths in time units
-1. `example1_annotations.txt`: (i) the newick string of the rooted tree with internal nodes labeled and branches annotated by expected number of mutations. (ii) imputed sequences for each node in the tree. for sites with multiple possible states, that site is annotated with the probability of each possible state.
+2. `example1_annotations.txt`: This file has two components (i) the newick string of the rooted tree with internal nodes labeled and branch lengths show the infer *number of mutations*.
+   (ii) imputed sequences for each node in the tree.
+For sites with multiple possible states, that site is annotated with the probability of each possible state.
-2. `example1_params.txt`: includes the dropout rate, silencing rate, the negative log-likelihood of the tree topology and parameters, and the mutation rate
+3. `example1_params.txt`: this file reports the dropout rate, silencing rate, the negative log-likelihood of the tree topology and parameters, and the mutation rate
-3. `example1_trees.nwk`: newick string of the fixed rooted tree with inferred time-resolved branch lengths

 We provide sample outputs in `examples/out_example1/` for your reference.
 <!--In order to compare the likelihoods, display the contents of the two files using the following (if on Linux/Unix):